adityamaksare/trade-transaction-analysis/README.md

 **What You'll See:**

-- **Real-time Statistics**: Total, Legitimate, and Fraudulent transaction counters updating every 15 seconds
+- **Real-time Statistics**: Total, Legitimate, and Fraudulent transaction counters updating every 6 seconds (10 tx/min)
-- **Live Transaction Stream**: New transactions appearing instantly with AI classifications
+- **Live Transaction Stream**: New transactions appearing instantly with AI classifications via atomic WebSocket updates
 - **Color-coded Rows**: Green for legitimate (✅), Red for fraudulent (⚠️)
 - **Confidence Scores**: AI confidence levels (0-100%)
 - **Reasoning**: Why each transaction was classified as fraud or legit